Atrufulgium/FrontTick/gotchas.md

 - Throughout the entire compilation process, less and less c# features become available to you.
 Keep note.
 - When your tests fail when stuff *looks* the same, ensure you don't have any `\n    \n` vs `\n\n` comparisons that didn't get removed when shift-tabbing.
 - Recursion is **not supported**, but it **doesn't throw errors yet**.
+- `const` is **not a thing yet**, but it **doesn't throw errors**.
+- If your in-game tests return `-2122222222`, it means that nothing was returned at all.
+This may be a sign of malformed `mcfunction` code, check your launcher logs or manually review the generated pack.
 - Do a little prayer if you need to touch `GotoFlagifyRewriter.cs`.

 Roslyn gotchas